AckerlyXu/heima/articles/monitoring-and-diagnostics/monitoring-overview.md

 ## Accessing monitoring in the Azure portal
 All Azure monitoring services are now available in a single UI pane.
-For more information on how to access this area, see [Get started with Azure Monitor](monitoring-get-started.md).

 You can also access monitoring functions for specific resources by highlighting those resources and drilling down into their monitoring options.